ahmed-envoy/git-stack/README.md

 #### Automatic comment

 Let's say you've opened a few PRs (manually or otherwise).
-We can run a script to automatically comment on each PR with the direct parent and direct descendents of the PR.
+We can run a script to automatically comment on each PR with the direct parent and immediate descendants of the PR.
 This is useful for tracking the stack of PRs.

 `git prcomment` will do this automatically.
 The comment template looks like this: